-Kees Kousemaker flying high over Lambiek in Amsterdam, a drawing by Peter Pontiac
+Kees Kousemaker flying high over Lambiek in Amsterdam, a drawing by Peter Pontiac for the occasion of Lambiek's move to Kerkstraat 78

 Kees Kousemaker, Holland's most renowned comics expert, made his mark in the underground art world when he opened Lambiek in November of 1968 - the first comics shop in Europe and now the oldest and possibly finest in the world.

 Cornelis Kousemaker, known as Kees, was born in Steenbergen, The Netherlands in 1942 during World War II, a very intriguing time for the youngest child in a family of lawyers and judges.
 He grew up in the village of Zeist, where he and his friends roamed the woods in search of any war relics.
-He was an avid collector and preservationist even at this young age, and would display the found items in the attic of his parents' home and invite friends to visit his "museum" - a dramatic undertaking since it was not clear whether a handgrenade, a centerpiece of his exhibit, was still "life" or not.
+He was an avid collector and preservationist even at this young age, and would display the found items in the attic of his parents' home and invite friends to visit his "museum" - a dramatic undertaking since it was not clear whether a handgrenade, a centerpiece of his exhibit, was still unignited or not.

 It was one of the first of many exciting collections that Kees would share with the world.
 He also surprised family and friends by going to school at the Art Academy in Arnhem, instead of studying law.
 He later returned to Zeist as an art teacher.